gkovelman/ble_coded_phy_wireshark_plugin/README.md

 ---

 <p align="center">
-As of Wireshark 3.2.1, there's no support for parsing BLE5 extended advertisemnt.
+Still true for Wireshark 3.2.1, there's no support for parsing BLE5 extended advertisemnt.
 This plugin adds some support to be able to handle extended advertisemnt and coded PHY BLE5 packets.
     <br>
 </p>